 The memorial grounds are open daily from sunrise to sunset.
 The Visitor Center is open 9 am to 5 pm daily with the exception of New Year's Day, Thanksgiving Day and Christmas Day.

 Can I get my National Park Service passport stamped at Flight 93 National Memorial?

 Can motorcoach groups and school groups visit Flight 93 National Memorial?

 Yes.
 Motorcoaches and school groups are welcome.
-Please make reservations for group visits.
+Please use our group notification for visits.

 What facilities will I find at Flight 93 National Memorial?

 Public restrooms are located adjacent to the Learning Center (Visitor Center Complex) and non-flushable toilets are available at the Memorial Plaza.
 Modest snacks and water is available for purchase at the bookstore located at the Visitor Center.
 There are no areas for picnics, camping or recreation.

 Items left at the memorial are being cared for by the National Park Service.
 Items that need to be removed from the weather are cleaned, catalogued, and stored.
 The Flight 93 National Memorial Tribute Collection already numbers over 70,000 objects.